ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 liable * ; | a rrrceretes . | by blows inflicted by J. C. Colt.
 A
 “Gth.
-That the citizens in ordinary should make| &lt;. - Se | y watch known nenc
+That the citizens in ordinary should make| &lt;. - Se | y watch known nence
+use of it either raw, cooked, or in the } of a cet- ‘fine, sos ion Oda avec ibe 43 oo oe | Cale herve. highly perdbaionre “amy ie nk ee
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_maine-farmer_1841-10-09_9_40&#0036;4/pct:61.784579,87.833527,25.516693,0.957077/600,/0/default.jpg"/>
 </td>